MV10/mv10.github.io/_posts/2023-09-09-monkey-hi-hat-multi-pass-rendering.md

 The previous article explained that there is an upper limit on the total number of texture units supported by a given graphics card, and also that they should be carefully and permanently allocated to a given texture buffer, since they represent storage slots, and changing these will result in large memory copy operations.
 This is one of the main reasons the `GLResourceManager` class was created.

 There is also the problem that crossfade implies up to three multipass rendering operations could be happening at once -- the old renderer, the new renderer, and the crossfade render itself.
 Since the multipass renderers represent their buffer requirements as simple 0-based index values, a higher level of abstraction was needed to make sure those index values point to discrete underlying OpenGL resources.
+In other words, both the old and new renderers will declare a buffer 0, buffer 1, and so on, so the program can't simply use texture unit 0 and texture unit 1 for both renderers (at least, not efficiently).

 That article also explains that the eyecandy library "reserves" the seven highest-numbered texture units for audio texture usage.
 Two more are allocated whenever crossfade is active, and all the rest are available for visualizer usage.
 However, crossfade also implies that two multipass shaders might temporarily run at the same time, so really half of the remainder is available for any given visualizer.